the United Kingdom

 Our master’s in Global Sustainability and Environmental Futures analyses the relationship between people and the environment.
 Using critical concepts, theories and practices drawn from across the arts, humanities, and social and natural sciences, you’ll learn tools that will enable you to unpick the complexity of human and non-human interests in environmental futures.

-Through a variety of modules ,you’ll be encouraged to draw on different disciplines and work collaboratively as you consider issues from the perspectives of diverse stakeholders and seek workable solutions.
+Through a variety of modules, you’ll be encouraged to draw on different disciplines and consider issues from the perspectives of diverse stakeholders and seek context-specific solutions.

 Collaboration in practice